foxdb/docker-engine-connector/README.md

 Example code for a typescript client is given in `examples/ts-client`.

 `yarn && yarn test` in the `examples/ts-client` directory will run a test request against the local swarm, authenticated with the generated certs.

+### with a Python 3 client

+Example code for a python client is given in `examples/python-client`.

+`python test.py` in the `examples/python-client` directory will run a test request against the local swarm, authenticated with the generated certs.